Juggernaut (wrestler)

-Craig Renney (born December 9, 1975) is a Canadian professional wrestler best known by his ring name, Juggernaut.
+Craig Renney (born December 9, 1975) is a Canadian former professional wrestler best known by his ring name, Juggernaut.
 He has competed for several North American independent promotions and has competed in several wrestling tours in Asia.
 He also had a brief stint in World Championship Wrestling (WCW) in 2000.

 Juggernaut is known both for his brawling and aerial abilities as well as his martial arts skills.
 He has competed against some of the most famous wrestlers in the business.
 His greatest success came in Extreme Canadian Championship Wrestling (ECCW), where he had a long rivalry with Kurrgan and won the NWA/ECCW Heavyweight Championship on six occasions.
 Juggernaut announced his retirement in 2007, as he wanted to quit wrestling while he was still healthy.

 Career

 Early career

 Renney grew up in Cranbrook, British Columbia and became interested in wrestling at age seven while watching a televised match between Bruno Sammartino and Gorilla Monsoon.
 He gained combat sport experience by earning black belts in both judo and jujutsu, and he moved to Edmonton, Alberta to train as a wrestler.
 He made his debut in Edmonton and wrestled in several matches there before moving to Tampa, Florida.
 Starting out, he wrestled for Independent Pro Wrestling, making $30 per match or less and sometimes competing in exchange for food and drinks.
 Juggernaut became known for his hardcore wrestling abilities, but he also impressed observers with his ability to perform a moonsault.